 As proposed, the extension of the transportation sales tax would be focused on finishing the work identified in the early 2000’s, through SCALE efforts and corridor studies on the principal arterial corridors in the County (TH 169, TH 13, CH 17 & CH 8).
 There are 12 projects remaining from these corridor studies that clearly promote regional mobility, safety, and economic development throughout the County.
 These regional projects are more likely to leverage regional, state and federal funding.
 Having the transportation sales tax enables Scott County to be able to compete for those funds without risking needed investments in the County highway system.

 The sales tax has allowed the Scott County State Aid and Levy funds in the Road and Bridge Fund, programmed annually through the Transportation Improvement Program, to remain focused on keeping the County highway infrastructure in good repair countywide.
 The Road and Bridge Levy has not had to increase to meet these regional project matches.
 Overall, with the sales tax covering the larger regional projects, the County can be more responsive with its regular highway investment program and fund smaller intersection safety improvements, turn lanes, and trail gap projects that cities and townships periodically request to meet local community development needs.
 Because of the Sales Tax, the county has not had to increase the Property Tax levy going to transportation.
-Today its is less than what went to transportation in 2000.
+Today it is less than what went to transportation in 2000.

 The County has received resolutions from all 8 cities in the County supporting the program of projects and the extension of the Transportation Sales Tax until 2032.
 Additionally, the County has had discussions with the Scott County Association of Leadership and Efficiency (SCALE) and held three separate board workshops to discuss the continuation of the Transportation Sales Tax for the purpose of completing these important regional safety and mobility projects on key corridors in the County: Trunk Highway (TH) 169, TH 13, County Highway (CH) 17 and CH 8.
-The proposed list of eligible projects are shown on the attached map and are listed below:
+The proposed list of eligible projects are shown on the attached map and are listed below on the Projects tab.